Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 The panacea for “slapping on reverb just ’cuz” is to take a moment, close your eyes, and ask yourself the following question: “Where am I trying to put this sound?”
 The answer could be “in a church.”
 The answer could also be “further back into the mix” or “the planet Zebulon.”
 These answers necessitate different approaches to reverberation.
 So always ask yourself the question!

-This, of course, is my opinion, but I’m going to state it anyway: there’s no quicker way to make an unfocused hodgepodge than to use multitudinous reverbs of unrelated character.
+This, of course, is my opinion, but I’m going to state it anyway: there’s no quicker way to make an unfocused hodgepodge than to use a ton of reverbs on a mix.
 Indeed, it can be quite self-defeating: as the reverbs bounce around each other, they do so in ways that don’t make sonic or contextual sense, and thus, give away the fake.

 Remember what we just said: the goal of reverb is either to create a sense of ambiance, a feeling of depth, or a means of transport to an entirely new locale.
 When you’re using multiple reverbs of various densities and times, you are pulling listeners into multiple spaces at the same time; the brain can often feel such chicanery.
 You could also be destroying any chance at depth by slathering on heaps of refracting, reflecting mud.